Warehouse Labeling Guide

 Prioritize clarity

 Choose fonts that are easy to read and print them in a size that makes them easy to identify.
 That way, you prevent the risk of people accidentally misreading letters and numbers on your labels.
-For example, small letter “L” won’t be accidentally mistaken for big letter “I.”
+For example, an undercase “L” won’t be accidentally mistaken for a capital “I.”

-Using the right colours is an effective step to improve clarity.
+Color is also key to your labelling system.
 Your labels should be bright and bold so they’re easy to see even from a distance, allowing your workers to quickly locate what they need.
 Some may make use of colour-coded labels to organise warehouse rack labels and warehouse floor areas by category.
-Plus, there should be a clear contrast between the text colour and the background colour to improve readability.
+There should also be a clear contrast between the text colour and the background colour to improve readability.

 Strategic label placement